After testing the Interphase Audio EQ 2.2, our good friends / advisors / producers / engineers,

 * Contrary to our other EQs, the 4-bands are vertically aligned (channel one on the left, channel two on the right)

-* Each band can be individually switched on / bypassed
+* Each band can be individually activated / bypassed

-* Large frequency select knobs give better hands-on control of selected frequency
+* Larger frequency select knobs give better hands-on control of selected frequency

-* 100 mm level faders offer the finest control of cut and boost
+* High-Quality 100 mm Bourns level faders offer the finest control of cut and boost

 Taken from the middle section of the Ark input channels,

-the NDUCR is the rackmount version of part of 2 channels of this middle input section.
+the NDUCR is the rackmount version of the inductive EQ part of this middle input section.

 The NDUCR is designed to add colour to your signal, and silky smooth colour that is.